Statement on Monetary Policy

 Labour market remains tight relative to full employment.

-Underlying inflation reaches above the target range.
+Underlying inflation anchors above the target range.

 Economic Calendar